iyxan23/rafflesia/docs/padma.md

 ### Inside a project

 Padma files should be placed on a folder called `custom` in a project directory.
+(It is not necessary to do so, but for the sake of consistency for everyone, all of these files should be placed on one directory)

 ```text
 my-project